Théodore Monod

+Early life and education

+Monod was the son of Wilfred Monod, a pastor of l'Oratoire du Louvre, which Theodore also attended.
+Monad attended the Lycée Pierre Corneille in Rouen. as well as the École alsacienne, and obtained a doctorate in science from Sorbonne University in 1922.

+He co-founded a Protestant Order of people who pray, named ‘’les Veilleurs’’ (the Watchers) and wrote a prayer book for the order.

 Exploration

-Monod was educated at École alsacienne and obtained a doctorate in science from Sorbonne University in 1922.
-Early in his career, Monod was made professor at the Muséum national d'histoire naturelle and founded the Institut fondamental d’Afrique noire in Senegal.
-He became a member of the Académie des sciences d'outre-mer in 1949, member of the Académie de marine in 1957 and member of the Académie des sciences in 1963.
-In 1960, he became one of the founders of the World Academy of Art and Science.
+His first job was as an assistant in the Ichtyology department at Muséum national d'histoire naturelle in Paris.

 He began his career in Africa with the study of monk seals on Mauritania's Cap Blanc peninsula.
-However, he soon turned his attention to the Sahara desert, which he would survey for more than sixty years in search of meteorites.
+However, he soon turned his attention to the Sahara Desert, which he would survey for more than sixty years in search of meteorites.
 Though he failed to find the meteorite he sought, he discovered numerous plant species as well as several important Neolithic sites.
 Perhaps his most important find (together with Wladimir Besnard) was the Asselar man, a 6,000-year-old skeleton of the Adrar des Ifoghas that many scholars believe to be the first remains of a distinctly black person.
 In the early 1960s he discovered the caravan wreck site at Ma'adin Ijafen.

+He founded the Institut fondamental d’Afrique noire in Senegal.
+He became a member of the Académie des sciences d'outre-mer in 1949, member of the Académie de marine in 1957 and member of the Académie des sciences in 1963.
+He was a charter member of the World Academy of Art and Science.